-While most countries have been ruled almost entirely by men throughout their histories, more and more women are being elected to high political offices and even becoming heads of state.
-Many of these women are bringing unique and fresh perspectives on the challenges that their countries face and are showing innovative and effective leadership.
+While most countries have been ruled almost entirely by men throughout their histories, more and more countries are electing women to high political offices, including heads of state.
+According to the United Nations' UN Women division, 26 women were serving as Heads of State and/or Government in 24 countries as of September 01, 2021.
+Many of these women are earning praise for their innovative and effective leadership and for offering unique and fresh perspectives on the challenges their countries face.

-Nepal’s president, Bidhya Devi Bhandari, has been emphasizing the need for gender equality, especially in light of the devastating earthquake the decimated the country in 2015.
-In Bangladesh, the prime minister is Sheikh Hasina, formerly a political prisoner who opened her country’s doors to the Rohingya refugees fleeing genocide in their home country of Myanmar.
+Saara Kuugongelwa, now the prime minister of Namibia, was exiled from her home country at just 13 years old.
+She went on to earn a doctorate in economics.
+Her fight against corruption, coupled with her insistence on sound fiscal policies, has led to the country’s first budget surplus in its history.
+Nepal’s president, Bidhya Devi Bhandari, has emphasized the need for gender equality, especially in light of the devastating earthquake the decimated the country in 2015.
+In Bangladesh, Prime Minister Sheikh Hasina Wajed, a former political prisoner, opened her country’s doors to the Rohingya refugees fleeing genocide in their home country of Myanmar.